 \begin{remark} Note that we consider clusters in a cluster algebra to be ordered tuples, rather than sets. \end{remark}

 We observe here that specialising a cluster to a tuple $(a_1,\dots,a_m)$ determines values for all cluster variables, since the cluster algebra is generated by the cluster variables, each of which can be expressed as a Laurent polynomial in any given cluster.
-Since we are interested in integer $\SL_k$-friezes we consider specialisations with respect to tuples in $\ZZ_{>0}^m$.
+Since we are interested in integral $\SL_k$-friezes we consider specializations with respect to tuples in $\ZZ_{>0}^m$.

-\begin{remark} The image of the cluster variables in $\mathcal{A}$ under a specialisation of a cluster to a tuple in $(\ZZ_{>0})^m$ (or in $(\QQ_{>0})^m$) lies in $\QQ_{>0}$.
+\begin{remark} The image of the cluster variables in $\mathcal{A}$ under a specialization of a cluster to a tuple in $(\ZZ_{>0})^m$ (or in $(\QQ_{>0})^m$) lies in $\QQ_{>0}$.
 This is due to the Laurent phenomenon (\cite{FZ-Laurent}) and positivity (see \cite{GHKK,LS2015,MSW}): Every non-initial cluster variable is a Laurent polynomial whose denominator is a monomial in the $x_i$ and whose numerator is a polynomial in the $x_i$ with positive coefficients .
 In particular, specialising a cluster to $1$ sends every cluster variable in $\mathcal{A}$ to a positive integer. \end{remark}

 \begin{remark}[Tameness] Let $F$ be a tame $\SL_k$-frieze over an integral domain $R$, and let $\varphi \colon R \to S$ be a unitary ring homomorphism from $R$ to an integral domain $S$.
 Assume that the images of the entries of $F$ lie in $S'$ for some subring $S'$ of $S$.
 Then the grid $\varphi(F)$ we obtain by evaluating $\varphi$ entry-wise is a tame $\SL_k$-frieze over $S'$. \end{remark}